Russia’s current account surplus falls by $16bn to $31bn in 4Q22

 “The dynamics improved due to the replacement of the dropped supplies from the EU through the expansion of imports from other “friendly” countries.

-The volume of deliveries of goods to Russia by value based on World Bank from the EU almost halved y/y in October, mainly due to machinery, equipment and vehicles import declines.
-At the same time, the value of deliveries to Russia from China increased by more than a quarter y/y in October-November.
+The volume of deliveries of goods to Russia by value based on World Bank from the EU almost halved y/y in October, mainly due to machinery, equipment and vehicle import declines.
+At the same time, the value of deliveries to Russia from China grew by more than a quarter y/y in October-November.
 Those from Turkey also almost doubled y/y in terms of the value of deliveries of goods to Russia in October-November.

 Increased support for the import of goods through the mechanism of parallel imports grew.
 In October, the list of goods for parallel import was expanded.
 Alcoholic and non-alcoholic drinks, a number of trademarks of chemical industry products, electrical equipment, measuring instruments, and so on were added to the list, the CBR reports.